Section214/S214-Settings/README.md

 This will download the latest developer copy of the S214 Settings library.

+You can also download a copy of the latest stable distributable [here](https://github.com/Section214/S214-Settings/dist/latest.zip).

 ## Bugs

 If you find an issue, let us know [here](https://github.com/Section214/S214-Settings/issues?state=open)!